-Before Baby came into the world, you may not have wanted to spend much time thinking about anyone’s bowel movements, but it’ll be a while before she will be able to tell you in words if something is wrong, so in these early days, what’s coming out of her digestive tract can speak pretty loudly.
+Before Baby came into the world, you may not have wanted to spend much time thinking about anyone’s bowel movements, but it’ll be a while before they will be able to tell you in words if something is wrong, so in these early days, what’s coming out of their digestive tract can speak pretty loudly.

 Learn how to analyze your newborns bowel movements